windrunner21/windrunner21/README.md

 I take great care, attention to details and architecture when building software as I always try to come up with the best possible solution.
 A number of my personal projects are open-source, hope they can motivate, help or interest people passing by.
 Trying my best to find free time and contribute to open source projects.

-- You might be also interested in a [OderoPay SDK](https://github.com/TokenPayEng/oderopay-ios) that I have wrote for iOS. 💳📲
+- You might be also interested in a [OderoPay iOS SDK](https://github.com/TokenPayEng/oderopay-ios) that I have wrote for work. 💳📲
 - Freelance work?
-Sure, reach me out at [email](mailto:haciyev008@gmail.com) 💼
+Sure, reach me out at [gmail](mailto:haciyev008@gmail.com) 💼